Navigating Singapore’s Divorce Process: Essential Filing Guide.

-Once you have established that you are eligible for a divorce in Singapore, you will need to prove an “irretrievable breakdown of marriage” in court in order to be granted a divorce.
+Once you have established that you are eligible to undergo the Singapore divorce process, you will need to prove an “irretrievable breakdown of marriage” in court in order to be granted a divorce.
 This is the only ground for divorce in Singapore.

 *The Singapore Courts have recently approved a 6th fact: Divorce by Mutual Agreement, which will take effect in 2023.
 This allows couples to file for a divorce without putting blame on one another and causing distress to all parties involved.

-Adultery can only be proven if the Plaintiff can produce evidence showing that the Defendant has had sexual intercourse with a third party.
+Adultery can only be proven as grounds for divorce if the Plaintiff can produce evidence showing that the Defendant has had sexual intercourse with a third party.
 If there is only physical intimacy but no sexual intercourse, it will not be considered adultery.

 The Plaintiff can hire a private investigator to gather evidence to use in court.
 A private investigator’s report, witness testimony, written evidence, forms of communication such as text messages, phone calls and emails can be adduced.
 In rare circumstances, a confession from the adulterers can help with your case.